telliott99/MyMath/diff-applications/gauss.rst

 .. image:: /figs/gauss3.png
    :scale: 50 %

 The plot of the normal or Gaussian distribution is usually divided into sections according to :math:`x = \pm n` standard deviations.
 It's an interesting fact that the first standard deviation corresponds to the inflection point of the curve.
 At that point the second derivative of the function is equal to zero.
 The curve has been "bending" down, and will soon be bending up, but at the moment is at an inflection point.
+The rate of change of the slope of :math:`f(x)` is equal to zero.

 At the end of the last section we wrote: